 For my younger child, I’ve been using the Trail Guide to World Geography by Geography Matters (recommended for 2nd grade and up).
 This program includes daily drills at three different levels so you can use it for children of different ages for many years to come.
 Children learn the basics of reading and creating maps, along with details of every continent.
 The program ends with a unit study using “Around the World in 80 Days” and includes mapping, arts/crafts, spelling, vocabulary, research and writing activities for each chapter of the book.
 It’s really an “out of the box” program that takes very little prep for you to use.

-Those are my favorite geography curricula right now, but here are several more resources you can check out if you’re a geography buff like me!
+Here are several more resources you can check out if you’re a geography buff like me!

 - Expedition Earth: A Journey Through God’s World is a geography unit study that covers 31 countries across the world.
 It is designed primarily for K-3 students.
-(Tons more geography activities at Erica’s site, too!)

 - Little Passports sends your child a special package every month with an adventure letter, souvenirs, activities and access to their online Boarding Zone full of games and activities.
 I just signed up and can’t wait to see this program!